akt12345/GifTastic/README.md

 # Wild Animal Giphy Seach

 ## Overview
-GifTastic is a web application that utilizes the GIPHY API.
+Web application that utilizes the GIPHY API.
 The application searches the GIPHY API to find gifs by pressing search buttons.
 There is a selection of buttons that are pre-defined, but users can create other buttons through the form on the right.
 Gifs are presented with their rating and can be played by pressing them.

 ## Home Page